Ranbir Kapoor: Rise to prominence (2011–2013)

 The 2012 romantic comedy Barfi! was Kapoor's first release to earn over ₹1 billion at the domestic box office.
 Directed by Anurag Basu, the film, set in the 1970s, tells the story of its titular protagonist–a deaf and mute man, played by Kapoor–who falls in love with a woman who is already engaged, played by Ileana D'Cruz, and later, an autistic girl, played by Priyanka Chopra.
 In preparation, he observed the work of actors Roberto Benigni, Charlie Chaplin, and his grandfather.
 Barfi! received praise from the critics, and the performances of the three lead actors were acclaimed.
 Ronnie Scheib of Variety praised him for successfully channeling Chaplin in "tone and affect", and Raja Sen of Rediff.com wrote that "he does very strongly indeed with this Chaplin-tribute role, bestowing his character with heart every step of the way".
 The film was submitted as India's official entry for the 85th Academy Awards, and was screened at the Marrakech and Busan International Film Festivals.
 Kapoor won second consecutive Best Actor awards at the Filmfare, Screen, and IIFA Award ceremonies.

 He achieved further success in 2013 when he reunited with director Ayan Mukerji for the romantic comedy Yeh Jawaani Hai Deewani co-starring Deepika Padukone, Kalki Koechlin, and Aditya Roy Kapoor.
 He was cast as Kabir "Bunny" Thapar, a commitment-phobic photographer, a character Kapoor found to be an extension of himself.
 His pairing with Padukone, after their highly publicised break-up, led to hype surrounding the film's release.
-The film emerged as one of the highest-grossing Indian films of all time with earnings of ₹2.95 billion, proving to be his third consecutive commercial success in three years and earned him another Best Actor nomination at Filmfare.
+The film emerged as one of the highest-grossing Indian films to that point, with earnings of ₹2.95 billion, proving to be his third consecutive commercial success in three years and earned him another Best Actor nomination at Filmfare.
 Film critics found the film to be "riddled with clichés", but praised both Kapoor and Padukone, with Daily News and Analysis' Tushar Joshi labelling their on-screen chemistry as "unsurpassable".
 His second release of 2013 was the action-comedy film Besharam in which he played a petty thief, alongside Pallavi Sharda and his parents.
 The film met with an overwhelming negative reception and emerged as a failure; Sudhish Kamath of The Hindu described it as "Kapoor's hall of shame".